 Past performance is not a reliable indicator of future performance.

-DAT2 distributions are payable monthly in arrears approximately 15 days after month end (except for June and December distributions which are payable approximately 20 days after month end).
+DAT2 distributions were paid monthly in arrears approximately 15 days after month end (except for June and December distributions which were payable approximately 20 days after month end).

 Existing investors can access information on their holding through InvestorServe, a secure online facility hosted by the registry, Boardroom.
 Investors can view details of their holding, update personal information or communication preferences and download historical statements or correspondence.

 If you are having trouble accessing InvestorServe or you aren’t registered yet, call the registry on 1300 137 895.